department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/use-cases/read-military-info.md

 For LOA3 users who sign in, go to the profile, and click into the military information section, they can view their service history if they have a Department of Defense (DoD) ID.

-If they don't have a DoD ID, do not have a service history, or are a non-veteran, they'll see an alert instead of a service history.
+If they don't have a DoD ID, don't have a service history, or are a non-veteran, they'll see an alert instead of a service history.

 This page isn’t editable.